cbonoz/scaling23/README.md

 Successful referrals are represented as permanent transactions against Zklink 'LinkContract' smart contracts rather than centralized databases.
 L2 networks also offer some of the lowest transaction fees and highest throughput such that click tracking can be done at scale.

-### Technologies used
+## Technologies used

-L2 networks are the backbone of zklinks.
-Zklinks is a cross-chain application that works with the below networks.

-### Multichain networking

 Zklinks is currently available on prominent L2 test networks.
-To use, simply connect your metamask account to one of the below:
+To create a new link, simply connect your metamask account to one of the below while on the app:

-* Scroll
+* Scroll:
 Scroll is a Layer 2 scaling solution for Ethereum that zklinks utilizes to provide users with an enhanced, more efficient click tracking experience.
 By using Scroll, we can take advantage of zk-rollups to batch transactions at lower cost, while still maintaining the security and trustlessness of the Ethereum network.

-* Gnosis Chain
+* Gnosis Chain:
 We are utilizing Gnosis Chain as a zkEVM-compatible base chain for zklinks.
 With Gnosis Chain, we can leverage the security and scalability benefits of Layer 2 networks, while still maintaining the ability to interact with smart contracts on the Ethereum mainnet/testnet.

-* Polygon
+* Polygon:
 Polygon is another zkEVM-compatible base chain that we use for zklinks.
 By leveraging Polygon, we can provide users with fast, low-cost transactions and high throughput, while still maintaining the security and decentralization benefits of Layer 2 networks.

 ### Storage/Notifications